 Many parents will say that there’s no need for “tot school” since they never did it with their child.
 But really they did — they just never used the term.
 Every time a parent does something that helps their young child learn (talking to them, letting them help cook, etc.), that could be called “tot school.”
 The difference is that some plan for those moments and some don’t (and lots of parents fall somewhere in between).

 I’m a teacher, so it’s part of my being to plan.
 Of course, it’s also part of my being to be lazy and perfectly content to sit home all day.
 So, once my daughter turned one, I started developing some basic guidelines to follow and a few planned activities each week, you can see my general goals below.
-These goals were as much for me as for her.
+These goals were more for me than for her.

-Here’s what I do now: I choose a theme, find ideas, get books, scour videos and apps for appropriate (and non-annoying) ones.
-Then I write down one activity to do each day (or sometimes I don’t get that organized and just look at the things I’ve saved and do whatever will work that day).
-Since she’s young, most of the activities last for about 10-15 minutes.
-The really good ones may keep her occupied for 30-45 minutes.
-(After months and months of this, that has only happened once or twice.)
-Most of the time, I have been looking for activities she can do by herself, since that’s what I did with my middle schoolers.
+Here’s what I did: choose a theme, find ideas, get books, scour videos and apps for appropriate (and non-annoying) ones.
+Then I write down one activity to do each day (or sometimes I don’t get that organized and just look at the things I’ve saved on Pinterest and do whatever will work that day).
+Since she’s young, most of the activities lasted for about 10-15 minutes.
+The really good ones may kept her occupied for 30-45 minutes.
+(This only happened once or twice…and usually involved vinegar and baking soda) Most of the time, I had been looking for activities she could do by herself, since that’s what I did with my middle schoolers.
 But, not surprisingly, it turns out toddlers need a little more attention. 🙂

-So, after 8 months, I’m starting to find a good balance of activities she does on her own, and ones I’ll do with her.
+So, after 8 months, I started finding a good balance of activities she did on her own, and ones I do with her.
 I also realized that she’s much more willing to do things if her “desk” (a side table I found at a garage sale) is next to mine.

-For some, like me, planning some works best.
+For some, like me, that means having a plan, and for others their home is naturally like this without planning.
+To each their own!
 My goal in posting what I’ve done, is to ease some of the burden of planning for others, since time is not something most moms of little ones have a lot of.
 I hope you find some great ideas to help with your own tot school!

 One Year Old